rollins-cms/mat310-spr20/sprint3/project.md

 ```

 A few things to notice:
 * We now have a conditional expression production rule which uses relational operators to compare a left and (optional) right side.
+This allows us to have expressions like `x <= 4` for example.
 * We have a new production rule for while loops which begin with teh keyword "while" followed by a conditional expression, a colon, and a block of statements which ends with the keyword "end".
-* We've added the while loop to our statement production rule (since while loops are statements)
+* We've added the while loop to our statement production rule (since an entire while loop is a statements).
 * The expression prodcution rule has changed to be either a conditional statement or an atom (the previous version was an addition expression or an atom)

-## Conditional Expression
+### Conditional Expression
 First, we need to modify our language to account for expressions like `x < 6` or `x + 4 < 10`.

 Note that there's a new kind of expression, `CondExpr`.
 Stated simply, this sort of expression would result in a true/false result (although, like C, our language above doesn't have a formal booleans datatype).
 To add support for `CondExpr` we need to do two things:
-1. Add the `CondExpr` class to `Expr.java` (This object will be very similar to `AddExpr` or `MultExpr`.)
+1. Add the `CondExpr` class to `Expr.java` (This object will be very similar to `AddExpr` or `MultExpr` so copy one of those and modify it.)
 2. Add the `condExpr()` rule method to `Parser.java`.
 This will be very similar to the `addExpr()` method but will use different operators.
 See `Token.java` for the operator names.
 3. Modify the `expr()` method to use a `CondExpr` instead of an `AddExpr` as in our last version of the grammar.

-Your parser should now be able to handle simple programs with condition expressions like:
+Your parser will now be able to handle simple programs with condition expressions like:
 ```
 program Conditional:
 	print 9 < 4
 end
 ```

-Run test test `Conditional.y`.
-You may want to change this test a few times to check that all 6 relational operators are working.

-## Combining a conditional expression with a block of code
+### Combining a conditional expression with a block of code
 So we now have the `CondExpr` which can be used to determine if the body of the while loop executes or not.
 We're now ready to try out the rules for `WhileLoop` in our grammar.
 However, we need a special kind of `Block` object in our code: one which stores a condition with it.
 This would allow us to test the condition once (in the case of an if statement) or multiple times (in the case of a while loop) before we execute the body of the statement.
 1. Add a `CondBlock` object to `Stmt.java` (similar to `Block` but stores condition with it):
 ```